MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-specialized.md

 - Using a DISK (a managed disk) that is created with a 'storage blob' source
 - And the VM directly created off of it
-- With an agent, your VM properites will be:
+- With an agent, your VM properties will be:
-- Without an agent, your VM properites will be:
+- Without an agent, your VM properties will be:
 - When the VM has multiple disks, those will be added as data disks - note that D: drive will need to be taken care of, preferably when preparing the VM (before copying it to the storage account).

 ## Next steps